Israeli Opera to host Placido Domingo despite protest

 “Since many leading opera houses around the world decided to continue to invite Mr. Domingo to perform on their stages,” it added, “the Israeli Opera saw no reason not to act in the same way.”

-Domingo spent three of his early years as an opera performer in the as a resident at Tel Aviv’s opera in the 1960s.
+Domingo spent three of his early years as an opera performer as a resident at Tel Aviv’s opera in the 1960s.

-Note: This story has corrected that the quote published in Haaretz is from an op-ed, not an editorial by the newspaper.